FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 1. Inspection plan

-Below is a checklist of checklists that FAO Robots recommends performing based on the marked time intervals.
+Below is a checklist of checklists that FAIRINO Robots recommends performing based on the marked time intervals.
 If the inspection reveals that the condition of the relevant parts is unqualified, please correct it immediately.

 .. note:: F=Functional check,V=visual inspection,*=Must be checked after severe collision.